A Guide to Haring a Trail

 On the Day

-∙Before the off brief the pack on obstacles, problems, livestock etc on trail.
+∙Before the off brief the pack on obstacles, problems, livestock, etc., on the trail.
 Let those with dogs know when they should be on leads.
 The law states that on rights of way dogs should be under close control only, but in livestock they should always be on leads.
+Please ensure that you observe the countryside code, in particular the code regarding gates.
+Pay particular notice to the parts regarding livestock as this is for your safety as well as the well being of the animals.

 ∙Lost hashers.
 It is the hares’ responsibility to find them!